 Exclusively North American, box turtles are found in the eastern United States, ranging from southern Maine to Florida along the East Coast, and west to Michigan, Illinois, eastern Kansas, Oklahoma and Texas.
-(Please note: due to it's popularity as a household pet, Three-Toed Box Turtles are sometimes found far outside their normal geographic range.)
+Due to it's popularity as a household pet, Three-Toed Box Turtles are sometimes found far outside their normal geographic range.

 Temperature dependent sex determination.
 Nests that are 22-27 degrees Celsius tend to be males, and those above 28 degrees Celsius tend to be female.
 Terrapene carolina are well developed at birth (precocial) and grow at a rate of about 1.5 cm per year during the first five years, at which time they reach sexual maturity.
 Growth slows down considerably after that but has been reported to continue for over 20 years.

 Three-Toed Box Turtles are not considered endangered at the national level in the United States, Canada or Mexico, although several U.S. states, including Michigan, New Hampshire, Massachusetts and Connecticut, list T. carolina as a species of special concern.
 It is considered endangered in Maine.
 IUCN: VulnerableCITES: Appendix II

 Box turtles are very popular as pets!

 While juveniles have several predators, very few species can prey effectively on adults due to their ability to close their shells.